 September 23, 2018: China threatened the United States with unspecified retaliation if the Americans did not back off on applying sanctions on Russian arms exports to China.
 After 2016 the Americans imposed additional sanctions against Russian weapons exports.
 In 2017 the United States created CAATSA (Countering America’s Adversaries through Sanctions Act) which made it difficult, and in some cases impossible, for Russia to get paid for weapons exports.
 China has run afoul of CAATSA because of Su-35 fighters China is buying from Russia and an even larger purchase of S-400 air defense systems.
 India, which has been improving diplomatic and military relations with the United States is potentially subject to the full force of CAATSA as it tries to carry out these ship and air defense purchases.
 India hopes to get an exemption on all or some of these purchases.
 India and Russia have already agreed to pay for the ships and air defense purchases without using dollars.
 India would pay in its currency (the rupee) and Russia could use the rupee to buy goods from India.
 However, full use of CAATSA seeks to prohibit even that and given the control the Americans exercise on the global banking system going full CAATSA would be a major problem for Russia and India.
 China may be forced to enter into a barter deal with Russia to pay for the Su-35s and S-400 gear but sees that as a major insult.

-The Chinese hospital ship Peace Ark arrived in Venezuela for an eight day visit to treat some of the many Venezuelans suffering from the recent collapse of the national health system.
+September 22, 2018: The Chinese hospital ship Peace Ark arrived in Venezuela for an eight day visit to treat some of the many Venezuelans suffering from the recent collapse of the national health system.
 In late 2011 the first Chinese Navy vessel (Peace Ark) to ever visit Cuba arrived for a working visit while on a world tour.
-The newly built (in 2010) Peace Ark has continued making short good will visits all over the world.
-Meanwhile an American hospital ship arrived in neighboring Colombia, where it will stay longer and treat Venezuelan refugees.
+The newly built (in 2010) Peace Ark has continued making short goodwill visits all over the world.
+Meanwhile, an American hospital ship arrived in neighboring Colombia, where it will stay longer and treat Venezuelan refugees.
 Venezuela refuses to accept medical aid from the U.S., or any kind of emergency aid because the Venezuelan government insists there is no emergency.

 September 20, 2018: A team of 100 Chinese combat engineers and medical service troops have deployed to Congo on a one-year peacekeeping mission.
 This is the 22nd iteration of a rotational deployment.